 Survivor ‘Eye of The Tiger’ The Rocky Call

-Survivor “Eye of The Tiger” was the theme song of the biggest movie of 1982, Rocky III.
+Survivor ‘Eye of The Tiger’ was the theme song of the biggest movie of 1982, Rocky III.

 Rocky Leaves A Message

-Sylvester Stalone called Jim Peterik and Frankie Sullivan of Survivor and left messages on their answering machines.
+Sylvester Stallone called Jim Peterik and Frankie Sullivan of Survivor and left messages on their answering machines.
 Chances are you don’t have a landline or answering machine anymore, but in 1982, we did.
 Jim Peterik spoke with Songfacts.com about Sylvester’s phone message: “Answering machines were still something of a novelty back then and to see that blinking light was a thrill.
 When I pressed the playback button I heard, ‘Hey, yo, Jim, that’s a nice message you got there.
 This is Sylvester Stallone.'”

 “Another One Bites The Dust” Was Originally Used In Rocky III

-Jim Peterik also spoke with Songfacts about the movie’s rough cut that the band saw.
 The fight scene was set to “Another One Bites The Dust,” by Queen.
 Jim and Frankie asked Sly why not use the Queen song since it worked well in the scene.
 They were told that the publishing rights were not attainable and they wanted Survivor to do an original song.
 Peterik said he spoke with the band and said, “Man, this is going to be tough to beat.’
 We had the spirit of, ‘We’ve got to try to top this.’
 I started doing that now-famous dead string guitar riff and started slashing those chords to the punches we saw on the screen, and the whole song took shape in the next three days.”

 Jim Peterik was a primary songwriter for Survivor, but he also wrote several hits for .38 Special.
 It’s a fascinating story.
 Read on to check it out.